jonasbn/perl-date-holidays/README.md

 # ACKNOWLEDGEMENTS

+- @qorron for PR patching the US adapter, resulting in 1.30
 - Wesley Schwengle (WATERKIP) author of Date::Holidays::NL and Date::Holidays::AW for reaching out and letting me know of their existance
 - Karen Etheridge (ETHER)
 - Neil Bowers (NEILB)